dibyajyoti0750/JS-Calculator/README.md

-# Reminder

 The calculator currently only does basic arithmetic operations.
-Remember to add more operations in the future.